 - Response to a public safety emergency

 - Search and Rescue

 - Investigating suspicious or explosive devices

 - Natural disaster response and management

 - Crime scene documentation

 - Recovery of decedent

 - Qualifying law enforcement mutual aid

-15.7 hours of personnel flight time during 2022 resulting in an estimated staff expense of \$966.00.
+347.5 hours of personnel flight and training time during 2023 resulting in an estimated staff expense of \$21,371.
 These staff hours and equipment items were paid using the Santa Cruz County Sheriff's Office general budget.
-The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2023.